m-a-h-b-u-b/m-a-h-b-u-b/README.md

 - **Testing:**  pytest | cargo test | Jest | Mocha + Chai

 ## ⚡ Fun Facts
-- I talk to databases more than humans.
+- I talk to machines more than humans.
-- I once fixed a bug faster than the build process finished.
-- Dark mode isn’t a preference—it’s a lifestyle 🌑.
+- Dark mode isn’t a preference—it’s a lifestyle
 - My TODO list has version control (because, of course).
-- Keyboard shortcuts are my love language ⌨️❤️.